Silicon Valley Bank

 Three themes discovered through our research

-1) Importance of trust through brand.
-We constantly heard that users trust see our client as a trusted partner, and want to ensure they are providing that same level of consistency and value they have are known for.
+1) Importance of trust through the brand.
+We constantly heard that users trust / see the bank as a trusted partner.
+We need to ensure they are providing that same level of consistency and value they are known for.

 2) Users want more value beyond transaction.
 As startups grow their businesses, they want a long term partner and a bank who understands them.